theQuert/XPS-9360-macOS/README.md

   - You need an external NVMe reader to carry your new SSD as an external drive.
   - Under macOS environment, using `Disk Utility` format your new SSD as `APFS` format.
   - Using [Carbon Copy Cloner](https://bombich.com/download), to clone the whole System Disk to your new drive.
-  -  If it works fine, shutdown the system, then swap your SSD with the new one.

    ## Credits
    #### [ComboJack](https://github.com/hackintosh-stuff/ComboJack)